 I know, you are finished building the CNC machine, and now, you need to set up the limit switches and be able to home the machine.
 Argh, the concept of restricting the machine and making it know where it is standing seems like a serious challenge.
 Well, not really.
 I am going to demonstrate a few techniques on connecting switches and how to home the machine, but in a rather unique way.
 You will learn how to connect limit switches and home switches using two different circuit types, normally open (NO) and normally closed (NC).
 I will also demonstrate a method of homing that uses the end mill (bit) to find the home position.
 This is not meant to be a complete comprehensive tutorial on limit switches and homing the machine, but it will get you running.

 There are a few fundamental methods that you can use to provide limits to your machine: soft limits, limits using an electro mechanical device (switch), or physical blocks or the machine structure.
 I would not advise the latter, as this can damage the machine if large motors are used.
 Soft limits are generally used in combination with limit switches.
 Soft limits prevent the machine from exceeding set values for the extents of the x, y and z axes.
 For example, if the machine has a routing area of 24"x48", the x would have a soft limit of 0 for the x-- and 48 for the x++, or if the origin is in the middle, the soft limits would be -24 for the x-- and +24 for the x++.
+That would be for a single axis. you would apply the same principle to the y and z axes depending on the travel and where you want the origin.
 The configuration for soft limits is quite flexible.

 So, what about homing?
 Machines need to know where their origin is located for all of its axes.
 Some CNC machines have the origin in the middle of the work piece, and some at one corner.
 I am in the "one corner" camp.
 I'll bet you are wondering, what about the z-axis...
 Should it be in the upper most position, or at the surface of the work piece.
 That configuration is totally up to the controller and CNC programmer.
 The top of the z-axis is a known distance from the table, so the math is pretty easy to determine the surface of the work piece.
 I, personally, like the machine to determine the surface location, so in the video, I demonstrate a technique to do this (almost) automatically, using a three plate method.